Past Concerts

 The Seven Last Words of Christ From The Cross

-Carr’s Seven Last Words from the Cross is a profoundly-moving work, dramatically describing Christ’s last hours on earth, as sung from Him on the cross.
-This work features orchestra, choir, organ and harp, with a Baritone soloist as the voice of Christ.
-This concert took place on Good Friday, April 15th, at St. George’s Church Church at 6pm.
+Paul Carr’s The Seven Last Words from the Cross is a profoundly-moving work, dramatically describing Christ’s last hours on earth, as sung from Him on the cross.
+This work features orchestra, choir, organ and harp, with a baritone soloist as the voice of Christ.
+This recording took place on Good Friday, April 15 2021, at St. George’s Church Church.
+Check our events page for upcoming performances.

 Candlelight: A Service of Lessons and Carols for Christmas